oduameh/node-course/docs/Instructions/automating.md

 nano node.service
 ```

-Add the following to our service file.
-This service file is very basic, depending on your needs you might want to add, change, or do things differently.
+Add the following to the service file (this is a basic configuration that can be modified based on specific needs):

 ```
 [Unit]